vkoster/bicep-building-blocks/README.md

 This project is an effort to create reusable Bicep building-blocks.
 Focus lies on researching reuse, not on actually creating a library.

+The documentation to this project is published on a [GitHub Pages Site](https://vkoster.github.io/bicep-building-blocks/).

 ## Disclaimer
 Things to notice:
 - I am by no means a Bicep-professional (experience comes from 2 years of Bicep in a large, real-life project)